-You usually wipe up spills as they happen and check for old leftovers during your weekly cleaning routine, but there always ends up being some sticky, smelly mess that escapes your notice until your nose says it’s too late.
+Even though you wipe up sticky spills and check for old leftovers during your weekly cleaning routine, there always seems to be some food residue that escapes your notice until your nose tells you it’s too late for regular cleaning.

 Pro Tip: If you can’t set aside a full 45 minutes to deep clean your refrigerator, follow the instructions on my kitchen deep cleaning checklist.
 It’s broken into 10-minute tasks that can be completed independently of each other as you have time.